Leuven, België / Belgique / Belgien - Things to Do in Leuven

 Historic City Center (Grote Markt area)

-University Quarter (near KU Leuven)
+University Quarter (near campus)

 Train Station District

-Oude Markt vicinity
+Oude Markt area (nightlife hub)

 Food & Dining